schneider-technology/zen-browser-deb/README.md

 # zen-browser-deb
+!!
+DON'T USE AS OF NOW !!

+For some reason it only works right after the install - I'll have to investigate further on why and how that can even happen

 TODO: remove more unneeded files?

 TODO: uninstaller script.
 The desktop file should be removed from /usr/share/applications, the rest seems to be handled.